CNS Y-12 Community Investment Fund

 With the leadership of an employee-based CNS Y-12 Investment Advisory Committee, CNS employees have the opportunity to recommend grant support where the need is the greatest and the resources are best allocated.

-The application process has closed.
-As of spring 2020, details about the next application process and grant cycle have not yet been determined.
+The application process for 2021 has closed.
+Details about the next application process and grant cycle have not yet been determined.
 Please continue to check back with ETF.

 Grant Amounts and Term